-Budgets and operations plans are prepared in January and updated every month prior to the start of the expeditions.
 The venture provider has carried out an application and interview process for all staff to ensure that they are compatible with the purpose of the venture.
+Activities have also been researched to make sure this is also compatible.

 3.3.2 The locations to be visited shall be researched to ensure compatibility with the purpose of the venture, the abilities of the leadership team and participants, and the activities that are to be undertaken during the venture.